-The Crisis and Emergency Risk Communication (CERC) program offers in-person online trainings for CERC Basic and CERC Pandemic Influenza materials.
+The Crisis and Emergency Risk Communication (CERC) program offers in-person and online trainings for CERC Basic and CERC Pandemic Influenza materials.
 Public information officers, public health responders, leaders, and others who may communicate in local, state, and national responses participate in trainings to learn about the CERC principles and best practices for communicating in an emergency.
 The training program is based on the CERC manuals and draws from lessons learned during public health emergencies incorporating practices from the fields of risk and crisis communication.

 August 2016 Global CERC Training

 To better prepare public health and emergency communications around the world, the Centers for Disease Control and Prevention is hosting a Crisis and Emergency Risk Communication (CERC) training August 10-12, 2016 in Atlanta, Georgia.

 This training will provide public health officials with the tools and resources to respond effectively during emergency situations.
 This course will be a 3-day training that offers a combination of expert lectures, communication tabletop exercises, and informative group discussions.

 - Describe the Crisis and Emergency Risk Communication (CERC) integrative model and how it contributes to overall emergency operational planning and response

 - Recognize the 6 core CERC principles and their inherent strengths in relationship to successful emergency response